Flexion Therapeutics (FLXN) Received its Third Buy in a Row

-After BMO Capital and RBC Capital gave Flexion Therapeutics (NASDAQ: FLXN) a Buy rating last month, the company received another Buy, this time from Needham.
-Analyst Serge Belanger maintained a Buy rating on Flexion Therapeutics today and set a price target of $20.00.
-The company’s shares closed last Wednesday at $12.63.
+After Needham and BMO Capital gave Flexion Therapeutics (NASDAQ: FLXN) a Buy rating last month, the company received another Buy, this time from Credit Suisse.
+Analyst Martin Auster maintained a Buy rating on Flexion Therapeutics yesterday and set a price target of $19.00.
+The company’s shares closed last Thursday at $12.09.

-According to TipRanks.com, Belanger is a 3-star analyst with an average return of 2.6% and a 40.9% success rate.
-Belanger covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, KalVista Pharmaceuticals, and Collegium Pharmaceutical.
+According to TipRanks.com, Auster is a 5-star analyst with an average return of 16.0% and a 56.8% success rate.
+Auster covers the Healthcare sector, focusing on stocks such as Entasis Therapeutics Holdings, Ultragenyx Pharmaceutical, and Alexion Pharmaceuticals.

-Flexion Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $22.63, a 65.7% upside from current levels.
-In a report issued on July 29, Credit Suisse also initiated coverage with a Buy rating on the stock with a $19.00 price target.
+Currently, the analyst consensus on Flexion Therapeutics is a Strong Buy with an average price target of $22.63, which is an 83.2% upside from current levels.
+In a report issued on July 30, Oppenheimer also initiated coverage with a Buy rating on the stock with a $19.00 price target.

 See today’s analyst top recommended stocks >>